 How should you coordinate LiveOps calendars with UA campaign planning?

 The most effective approach is a synchronized calendar where UA budget scales up 2-3 days before major LiveOps events and scales down during content lulls.
-Based on RocketShip HQ data from 9 gaming clients tracked in 2025, games that synchronize UA bursts with LiveOps events achieve 20-25% better 30-day ROAS compared to flat daily spend patterns.
+In our experience, games that synchronize UA bursts with LiveOps events consistently achieve better 30-day ROAS compared to flat daily spend patterns.

 The coordination requires tight alignment between your LiveOps team and your UA team (or agency).
 Here's how we structure it for clients at RocketShip HQ.
 The LiveOps team shares the event calendar 4-6 weeks in advance.
 Our creative team produces event-specific ads 2-3 weeks before launch.